pulsar-edit/package-frontend/microservices/download/README.md

 # Download Endpoint

-This Microservice allows easy linking to any Pulsar Alpha Cirrus CI Binary.
+This Microservice allows easy linking to any Pulsar Rolling Release Binary.

+This binaries are no longer downloaded directly from CirrusCI.
+Instead these binaries are now uploaded to [`pulsar-edit/pulsar-rolling-releases`](https://github.com/pulsar-edit/pulsar-rolling-releases).

 Feel free to refer to the [download table](/docs/download_links.md) to use this endpoint.